Skip to main content

 Or via RefWorks Citation Manager (RCM) in Word or Google Docs

 On the Plagiarism and AI page, you can upload documents for review and see results.
-Every user is granted 40 credits.
+Every user is granted 40 credits per month.
 One credit is equivalent to 250 words.

 Plagiarism and AI content checker page in RefWorks